Askannz/optimus-manager/README.md

 #### Nothing happens when I ask to switch GPUs (the display manager does not stop)

 By default, the daemon assumes that your display manager service has the name alias `display-manager` (should be the default on Arch and Manjaro).
 If it isn't, you have to specify the name manually so that optimus-manager can find it.
 See the `login_manager` parameter in the configuration file, in the `[optimus]` section.

+#### My display manager is not SDDM, LightDM or SDDM

+Set the `login_manager` parameter in the configuration file to the name of your login manager service.
+You must also configure it manually so that it executes the script `/usr/bin/optimus-manager_Xsetup` on startup.
+The X server may still work without that last step but you will see a black screen on your built-in monitor instead of the login window.

 #### The display manager stops but does not restart (a.k.a I am stuck in TTY mode)